 -5 point harness.
 It has adjustable padded 5 point harness with a center release button.
 The button is very easy to unlock (your 2 year-old will be able to escape).

--Large basket.
 I LOVE this basket!
 It’s large and easily accessible from all sides.
-You can even access it form the front.
+You can even access it from the front.
 It will fit your large diaper back and then some.

--Parking brake.
-The is a one-step parking brake located in between rear wheels.
-It is a flip-flop friendly pedal that is easy to lock and unlock without scratching your shoes (God knows how many shoes got ruined because of those unfriendly brakes).
+The is a one-step parking brake located in between the rear wheels.
+It is a flip-flop-friendly pedal that is easy to lock and unlock without scratching your shoes (God knows how many shoes got ruined because of those unfriendly brakes).

 Cons